-The Technology Curriculum Area is well organised, forward-thinking and practically based.
+The Design and Technology Curriculum Area is well organised, forward-thinking and practically based.

 Students are able to develop further their understanding of the design industry from hands-on interaction with modern processes (i.e. 3D printing, laser cutting, thermo printing and computer aided embroidery) and materials (i.e. neoprene, polymorph).

 We also have a brand-new Food Technology room, offering pupils an

 opportunity to develop their practical cookery skills and techniques as they

 explore the underlying principles of food science, nutrition, food

 traditions and food safety.